huhx0015/AN0_AppPortfolio/README.md

 ## Description

-Android Nanodegree | Project 0: An basic launcher application that launches the applications built for the Android Nanodegree program.
+Android Nanodegree | Project 0: App Portfolio: An basic launcher application that launches the applications built for the Android Nanodegree program.

 ## Why this Project?